 The UnMaking Of is a documentary about the desire for fiction and the mediation of truth in the world of television production; it is humorous, polemical and unsettling.

-Shot on 8 formats across film and video, The UnMaking Of features excerpts from the unfinished tv documentary, interviews with theatre critics and spectators, unedited footage of company meetings and one company member's guerilla documentary in which all members including the director and the company's management committee are exposed in the most vulnerable circumstances.
+Shot on 8 formats across film and video, The UnMaking Of features excerpts from the unfinished tv documentary, interviews with theatre critics and spectators, unedited footage of company meetings and one company member’s guerilla documentary in which all members including the director and the company’s management committee are exposed.